quinncomendant/ChipiChat.lbaction/README.md

 The input will be taken from the clipboard if no text is entered into LaunchBar.
 This enables a powerful workflow to quickly pass text through ChatGPT.

-As an example, here’s how you can send text on the clipboard to ChatGPT using the *rewrite* persona, and immediately insert the response into the frontmost document:
+As an example, here’s how you can send text on the clipboard to ChatGPT using the *rewrite* persona, and immediately insert the response into the frontmost document (watch a [screencast](https://twitter.com/com/status/1649850783486148620) of this):

 1. Select and copy text in a document.
 2. Invoke ChipiChat.